johnwesleyquintero/wesai-np/README.md

 **One cockpit, endless AI-powered workflows.**

-WesCore is the evolution of WesAI NP — a centralized cockpit for operators to execute workflows, manage data, and automate tasks.
-Powered by **WesAI**, it preserves legacy workflows while scaling into a full platform ecosystem.
+WesCore is a centralized cockpit for operators to execute workflows, manage data, and automate tasks.
 It combines a fast, responsive interface with a multi-mode AI assistant powered by the Google Gemini API.
 All your data is securely stored in your own cloud backend, making it accessible across all your devices.

 ## Key Features

 ### Core System & Organization
-- **Secure & Private Cloud Sync:** All data is stored securely in your own cloud backend and protected by granular security policies, ensuring only you can access your notes.
-Real-time, authenticated subscriptions keep all your devices perfectly in sync without compromising privacy.
+- **Secure & Private Cloud Sync:** All data is stored securely in your own Supabase backend and protected by granular security policies.
+Real-time, authenticated subscriptions keep all your devices perfectly in sync.
 - **Flexible Authentication:** Sign up quickly with an email and password or use the convenient one-click Google Sign-In option.
 - **Drag & Drop Organization:** Intuitively organize your workspace by dragging notes and folders to reorder them or nest them within each other.
+Drop files directly onto folders to import them.
-- **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting and a live preview mode that supports tables, images, embedded videos, and more.
+- **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting and a live preview mode that supports tables, images, embedded YouTube/Vimeo videos, and more.
 - **Cloud Image Storage:** Images are uploaded to secure cloud storage, keeping your note content clean and your database lean.
-- **Smart Folders:** Create dynamic, saved searches that automatically display notes matching a specific AI-powered query.
+- **Smart Folders:** Create dynamic, saved searches that automatically display notes matching a specific AI-powered query (e.g., "all notes about marketing from the last month").
 - **Bi-Directional Linking:** Connect ideas by linking notes using `[[note-id|display text]]` syntax.
 A "Linked Mentions" section automatically displays all backlinks to the current note.
 - **Tagging System:** Assign multiple tags to notes for flexible, cross-folder organization.
+- **PWA Ready:** Installable as a Progressive Web App with offline caching of core assets for faster load times and a native-like experience.

 ### AI-Powered by Google Gemini
-- **Multimodal Input:** Provide visual context to the AI by attaching images to your prompts in any assistant mode via drag-and-drop or a file picker.
-The AI analyzes the image alongside your text for more accurate and relevant responses.
-- **Multi-Mode AI Assistant:** A versatile AI assistant with three distinct modes for different tasks:
+- **Multi-Mode AI Assistant:** A versatile AI assistant with four distinct modes for different tasks:
     - **Knowledge Assistant:** Engage in a conversation with your notes.
 Ask complex questions and receive synthesized answers with direct links to the source notes.
     - **Service Responder:** Transform your notes into an operational playbook.
 Paste a customer inquiry, and the AI will use your knowledge base to draft a professional, compliant response.
+    - **Amazon Copywriter:** Generates compelling, SEO-optimized Amazon product listing copy based on product info and research notes.
-    - **General Assistant:** Your operational co-pilot.
-The General Assistant understands natural language commands to create, find, read, update, delete, and organize notes and folders using integrated tools.
+    - **General Assistant (with Tools):** Your operational co-pilot.
+This assistant uses **Function Calling** to understand natural language commands and interact with your workspace.
+It can create, find, read, update, delete, and organize notes and folders on your behalf.
-- **Proactive Related Notes (AI Co-Pilot):** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections and build a richer web of ideas without breaking your flow.
+- **Proactive Related Notes (AI Co-Pilot):** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections without breaking your flow.
+- **Knowledge Graph Visualization:** A dynamic, interactive force-directed graph that visually represents the connections between your notes, allowing you to explore your web of ideas.
+- **Self-Improving Intelligence & Analytics:**
-- **Self-Improving Intelligence:** A foundational feedback loop makes the AI smarter over time.
-The system logs every suggestion "impression" and user "click," creating an invaluable dataset to measure relevance and continuously refine the AI's performance.
+    - **CTR Analytics:** A foundational feedback loop makes the AI smarter.
+The system logs every suggestion "impression" and user "click," providing a dashboard to measure relevance and continuously refine the AI's performance.
     - **Trend Analysis Dashboard:** Visualize conceptual clusters, "hot topics," and the most frequent connections between your ideas, giving you a strategic overview of your knowledge base.
     - **AI-Powered Consolidation:** From the Trend Analysis dashboard, generate an AI-powered consolidated note from any frequently linked pair of notes, helping you synthesize ideas and reduce redundancy.
 - **Semantic Search:** Go beyond keyword matching to find notes based on their conceptual meaning.
-- **Inline AI Assistant:** Select any text to fix spelling, adjust tone, expand or shorten, and simplify language.
+- **Inline AI Assistant:** Select any text to fix spelling, adjust tone (professional, casual), expand or shorten content, and simplify language.
-- **Real-time AI Spell Check:** Highlights potential spelling errors as you type and offers AI-powered suggestions for corrections.
+- **Real-time AI Spell Check:** Highlights potential spelling errors as you type and offers AI-powered suggestions for corrections, without interrupting your flow.
+- **Content Generation & Summarization:**
-- **Content Generation:** Automatically suggest descriptive titles and relevant tags based on your note's content.
+    - Automatically suggest descriptive titles and relevant tags based on your note's content.
-- **Summarization & Action Items:** Generate a concise summary and extract a checklist of action items from your note with a single command.
+    - Generate a concise summary and extract a checklist of action items from your note with a single command.
+- **Multimodal Input:** Provide visual context to the AI by attaching images to your prompts in any assistant mode via drag-and-drop or a file picker.

 ### Productivity and Workflow
-- **Optimized for Performance & Scale:** A highly-optimized Supabase backend with custom database indexing ensures data retrieval is instantaneous, providing a snappy experience even as your knowledge base grows to thousands of notes.
+- **Optimized for Performance & Scale:** A highly-optimized Supabase backend with custom database indexing ensures data retrieval is instantaneous.
 The frontend is built with lazy-loading components for a fast initial load.
 - **Full Keyboard Navigation:** Navigate the entire sidebar, select notes, and expand folders using only your keyboard for maximum efficiency.
 - **Robust Editing Experience:** A reliable undo/redo system that covers all note attributes (title, content, tags) ensures you never lose an idea.
 - **Command Palette:** Press `Ctrl/Cmd + K` to access nearly every application feature, from creating notes to executing AI actions.
-- **Slash Commands:** Type `/` in the editor to quickly insert headings, lists, to-do items, and more.
+- **Slash Commands:** Type `/` in the editor to quickly insert headings, lists, to-do items, dividers, and trigger AI actions.
 - **Collapsible Sidebar:** Maximize your writing space on desktop by collapsing the sidebar to a compact, icon-only view.
 - **Drag & Drop Import:** Drag text or markdown files directly into the editor or onto a folder in the sidebar to instantly create new notes.
 - **Full Data Portability:** Export your entire notepad—including all notes, folders, and templates—to a single JSON file for backup.
 Import a backup file to restore your data.